mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 # The lightweight mode

 Our first mode of operation is very simple.
+It leverages the recently proposed QUIC datagram extension {{I-D.pauly-quic-datagram}}.
 In a nutshell, to send a packet to a remote host, the client simply encodes the entire packet inside a QUIC DATAGRAM frame sent over the QUIC connection established with the concentrator.

-During connection establishment, the QUIC tunnel lightweight mode support is indicated by setting the ALPN token "qt-lite" in the TLS handshake.
-Draft-version implementations MAY specify a particular draft version by suffixing the token, e.g. "qt-lite-03" refers to the fourth version of this document.
+This QUIC DATAGRAM frame is then encrypted and authenticated in a QUIC packet.
+This transmission is subject to congestion control, but the frame that contains the packet is not retransmitted in case of losses as specified in {{I-D.pauly-quic-datagram}}.

 This mode adds a minimal byte overhead for packet encapsulation in QUIC.
 It does not define ways of indicating the protocol of the conveyed packets, which